DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 [^4]:
     [ScienceDirect Journals & Books, accessed 2025-03-13](https://www.sciencedirect.com/topics/computer-science/floating-point-unit)

-In order to evaluate just how much constraint our implementation can allow, our aim is to try our implementation on other MCUs with varying levels of power and hardware support.
+In order to evaluate how efficent our implementation can become, our aim is to try our implementation on other MCUs with varying levels of power and hardware support.
 Whereas Teensy 4.1 is our primary development platform which we will evaluate closely, we aim to run our implementations on Raspberry Pi Pico 2[^6] as well as ESP32-S3[^7].
 Due to the lower computational power of these MCUs, there may be significant issues in utilizing these weaker models, yet they are significantly cheaper and easier to access.
-Testing of these will consist solely of running the implementation on these controllers and measuring execution speed.
+Testing of these will consist solely of running the implementation on these controllers and measuring execution speed and correctness of the output.

 [^6]:
     [Raspberry Pi Pico 2 documentation, accessed 2025-03-13](https://datasheets.raspberrypi.com/pico/pico-2-product-brief.pdf)